-Generally, the food security situation in the Northwest has deteriorated due to cumulative effects of three to four consecutive seasons of poor rainfall performance with negative impact on pasture, water, crop and livestock conditions.
-Calving and kidding are low to none and livestock offtake for all species is high due to death caused by pasture stress during recent Hagaa dry season.
+Generally, the food security situation in the Northwest has deteriorated due to cumulative effects of three to four consecutive seasons of poor rainfall performance, which negatively affected the pasture, water, crop and livestock conditions.
+Calving and kidding is low to none and livestock off-take for all species is high due to death caused by pasture stress during recent Hagaa dry season.
 Livestock herds decreased in most areas with Sool Plateau showing the largest decline from the baseline figures (shoat - 32% of baseline; camel - 1% of baseline).
-Three-fold increase in water costs and water trucking in Sool Plateau, Hawd and Upper Nugal have also been reported.
+Three-fold increase in water costs and water trucking in Sool plateau, Hawd and Upper Nugal have also been reported.

 Poor rainfall performance of Deyr '09/10 led to stressed abnormal migration of pastoralists, incurring increased household expenditure and debt accumulation.
-Pastoral destitution in Sool, Togdheer, and Sanaag regions is increasing with poor pastoralists moving from pastoral areas towards villages and urban centres in search of support.
-Also, agropastoral areas in Togdheer, Awdal and Hargeisa have suffered from crop failure (cereals).
-The exception is Gebiley district, which received a good harvest due to good Karan and Deyr '09 rains leading to increased farm labour activities.
+There is an increasing trend in pastoral destitution among very poor pastoralists in Sool, Togdheer, and Sanaag regions, who are moving to villages and main towns in search of support.
+Agropastoral in Togdheer, Awdal and Hargeisa areas have also suffered from crop failure (cereals).
+The exception is Gebiley district, which received a good harvest due to good Karan and Deyr '09 rains, which increased farm labour activities.

-Cereal prices have increased (27%) since July '09 in W.Galbeed and Awdal regions following the below average Deyr '09/10 cereal production, while they have remained stable in Togdheer and Sanag regions due to increased trade flows.
+Cereal prices have increased (27%) since July '09 in W.Galbeed and Awdal regions due low production, while they remained stable in Togdheer and Sanag regions due increased trade flows.
 Local quality goat prices increased in all regions due to low supply.
-Consequently, TOT of sorghum to labour has declined in W.Galbeed and Awdal regions, while it has increased in Togdheer and Sanag region due to the stability in cereal prices.
+Consequently, TOT of sorghum to labour declined in W.Galbeed and Awdal regions, while it has increased in Togdheer and Sanag region due stable price of cereal since Gu '09.
 TOT between local quality goat and sorghum followed a similar trend in these regions.
-However, poor households in Togdheer and Sanag regions cannot benefit from the TOT increases due to drastic reduction in livestock herds and poor livestock body conditions.